All Episodes

 Okay.

-Why is that why can we not use Hitler who was the architect of national socialism in Germany?
+Why can we not use Hitler, who was the architect of National Socialism in Germany?

 The reason that you say that we shouldn't be using Hitler in this Nazi stuff is because everybody associates genocide with Hitler.

-And you're afraid that people are gonna think that we're associating or trying to say that Obama is identical to Hitler in that way.
+And you're afraid that people are going to think that we're associating or trying to say that Obama is identical to Hitler in that way.

-And I have made it plain, Obama is not Hitler, and Pelosi's not Joseph Goebbels.
+And I have made it plain: Obama is not Hitler, and Pelosi is not Joseph Goebbels.

-But this health care plan and the entire Obama agenda has frighteningly close to the national socialism policies of Nazi Germany.
+But this healthcare plan and the entire Obama agenda has, I mean, it's frighteningly close to the national socialism policies of Nazi Germany.

 Far closer are the Democrats and Obama and their policies to national socialism in Germany than anything we on the right believe.

-And we've been sitting here, we've tarred and feathered for twenty-one years, about the length of time I've been doing the show about how we are Hitler.
+And we've been sitting here, we've tarred and feathered for 21 years, about the length of time I've been doing this show, about how we are Hitler.

 And the Democrats are getting a taste of their own medicine here.

-If there is a close association to Hitler in this company, uh country policy-wise, the Democrat Party owns it, particularly this version and this strain of it.
+If there is a close association to Hitler in this country policy-wise, the Democrat Party owns it, particularly this version and this strain of it.

-Now I look at the polling data, I look at conservatives now outnumber liberals in all fifty states.
+I look at conservatives now outnumber liberals in all 50 states.

 I look at people showing up at these town halls.